raviteja-ganta/raviteja-ganta.github.io/_posts/2020-12-04-attention-is-all-you-need-transformers.md

 </p>

 Looking at above picture, one might say that this looks exactly like sequence to sequence machine translation using RNN's where encoder takes input and decoder produces output.
-But all the magic happens inside big boxes above encoder/decoder where instead of sequential processing we have parallel processing and relies on 3 types of attention.
+But all the magic happens inside the big boxes above(encoder/decoder) where instead of sequential processing we have parallel processing and relies on 3 types of attention.
 So lets have a look at each component in detail.

 ### Encoder: